 Even if you have a well-established hygiene routine, you will still have to deep cleanse your dreads two or three times per year, depending on your lifestyle and your personal needs.

 The good news is that this is super easy to do.
-All you need to place one of your Detox My Dreads Loc Bomb in an inflatable basin filled with water.
+All you need to dissolve our ACV Bicarb (baking soda) Soak in an inflatable basin filled with water.
 You will be amazed at all the dirt coming out!